 - I. It is the policy of Louisiana Healthcare Connections that endometrial ablation using an FDA approved device is medically necessary when all the following criteria are met: - A. One of the following indications: - 1.
-Menorrhagia unresponsive to at least three months of hormonal or medical therapy (unless contraindicated to such therapy); - 2.
-Abnormal uterine bleeding, including residual menstrual bleeding after at least six months of androgen therapy in a member/enrollee with a female reproductive system undergoing treatment for gender affirmation; - B. Cervical cytology or human papillomavirus (HPV) testing and gynecological exam excludes significant cervical disease; - C. Endometrial sampling prior to the procedure has excluded malignancy or hyperplasia; - D. No structural anomalies, such as fibroids or polyps that require transmural surgery or represent a contraindication to an ablation procedure; - E. If anatomic or pathologic conditions exist that may result in a weakened myometrium, only a resectoscopic endometrial ablation is appropriate; - F. Thyroid disorders have been treated or ruled out - G. Does not have any of the following contraindications: - 1.
-Premenopausal with future desire for fertility: - 2.
+Menorrhagia unresponsive to at least 3 months of hormonal or medical therapy (unless contraindicated to such therapy); - 2.
+Abnormal uterine bleeding, including residual menstrual bleeding after at least 6 months of androgen therapy in a member/enrollee with a female reproductive system undergoing treatment for gender affirmation; - B. Cervical cytology or HPV testing and gynecological exam excludes significant cervical disease; - C. Endometrial sampling prior to the procedure has excluded malignancy or hyperplasia; - D. No structural anomalies, such as fibroids or polyps that require transmural surgery or represent a contraindication to an ablation procedure; - E. If anatomic or pathologic conditions exist that may result in a weakened myometrium, only a resectoscopic endometrial ablation is appropriate; - F. Does not have any of the following contraindications: - 1.
+Premenopausal with future desire for fertility; - 2.
 Untreated disorders of hemostasis; - 3.
 Pregnancy at time of procedure; - 4.
 Intrauterine device at time of procedure; - 5.
-Active pelvic infection. - II.
-It is the policy of Louisiana Healthcare Connections that there is insufficient scientific evidence to support effectiveness for the following: - A. Photodynamic endometrial ablation procedures; - B. Endometrial ablation for the treatment of all other conditions than those specified above.
+Active pelvic infection. - 6.
+Previous classical cesarean or other transmural surgery - II.
+It is the policy of Louisiana Healthcare Connections that there isinsufficient scientific evidence to support effectiveness for the following: - A. Photodynamic endometrial ablation procedures; - B. Endometrial ablation for the treatment of all other conditions than those specified above.